top of page

 3. The size of the case folder is a frequent pointer to the diagnosis.'

 When I first read this paper I was tearful.
 I could not understand how nearly 50 years later this is not widely known.
 I could visualise patients I had seen in the past whom fitted this category however due to my lack of knowledge I had missed the opportunity to explore if their breathing was impacting their symptoms.
 I want to change this.
 From working as a breathing practitioner I have seen how the body changes when breathing efficiency is improved.
 I do not believe improving breathing efficiency is a cure all however I firmly believe providing a basic efficient foundation of life (breathing) provides the opportunity for every cell, tissue, organ and system in the body to work efficiently.
+If you are curious to learn what conditions, signs, symptoms and medication increase the likelihood of inefficient breathing click here.

 I find it fascinating the symptoms in table 1 can appear in pre-menstrual syndrome (PMS), perimenopause and menopause.
 Progesterone is a respiratory stimulant which means it increases how fast the individual is breathing.
 (2) In those who are breathing efficiently this may not be noticed however in those who are breathing inefficiently it may tip them into symptoms of over-breathing (hyperventilation).
 I believe it is important for women experiencing symptoms of pre-menstrual syndrome (PMS), perimenopause and menopause to assess their breathing efficiency.